Master's of Science -- thesis

 How does this degree program work?

-This M.S. degree program requires a defense of a thesis as the culminating demonstration of achievement.
 This degree program is designed to provide advanced post-baccalaureate training in an area of biology through the completion of course work and an intensive research project.
-Before beginning this program, you should identify a potential faculty research mentor (or mentors) from among the research active faculty in biology.
+Before beginning this program, you should identify a potential faculty research mentor (or mentors) from among the faculty list in School of Biological Sciences.
 Thereafter, in the pursuit of this degree, you will work closely with your faculty mentor who will help you to customize your program of study as well as identify a research question and formulate a research design appropriate to testing your question.
+This Master’s degree program includes the defense of a thesis as the culminating demonstration of completion of degree requirements.

 Who is this degree program for?

-This degree is appropriate for talented students who already possess an Bachelor's degree in the sciences and who want to strengthen or broaden their biology knowledge.
-Moreover, it can be used as a path to career advancement or as a stepping stone on the way to other graduate or professional programs.
+This degree is appropriate for inquisitive and motivated students who possess a Bachelor's degree in the sciences and who want to strengthen or broaden their biology knowledge.
+It can be used as a path to career advancement or as a stepping-stone on the way to other graduate or professional programs.

-This degree requires completion of 30 credits of study.
-The UNC catalogs contain the official descriptions and requirements of all programs at the university.
+This degree requires completion of 30 credits of study, including both scheduled classes and one-on-one courses tailored to individual needs and programs.
+The UNC catalogs contain the official descriptions and requirements of all courses and programs at the university.
+Master’s students will complete and defend a research thesis, which typically is then disseminated as peer-reviewed publication(s).

 Applying to the program